-- Actions that help us set the stage to make decisions about what to do next that are equitable, inclusive, and based on science, local knowledge and values. - Agreement on a shared approach and best practices about who makes decisions, what informs those choices, and how we plan and fund those decisions equitably to addresses disproportionate impacts and consequences of flooding on the most vulnerable.
+- Actions that help us set the stage to make decisions about what to do next that are equitable, inclusive, and based on science, local knowledge and values, such as increasing information or community capacity. - Changes to regulatory environments, political settings, land use, or other contexts for decision-making that improve the outcomes of adaptation decisions. - Agreement on a shared approach about who makes decisions, what informs those choices, and how we plan and fund those decisions equitably to addresses disproportionate impacts on the most vulnerable.